yt-project/old-blog/content/post/objexporter.rst

 The calling sequence is fairly similar to the ``export_ply`` function `previously used <http://blog.yt-project.org/post/3DSurfacesAndSketchFab.html>`_ to export 3D surfaces.
-However, one can now specify a transparency for each surface of interest and each is ennumerated in the OBJ files with the ``plot_index``.
+However, one can now specify a transparency for each surface of interest and each is enumerated in the OBJ files with the ``plot_index``.
 This means one could potentially add surfaces to a previously created file by setting ``plot_index`` to the number of previously written surfaces.